 Here is a list of the equipment needed:

 - Dough Kneader

 - Namkeen Extruder

 - Inspection Equipment

-Make your product stand out through its packaging, branding, and giving it an attractive name.
+Make your product stand out through its packaging, and branding, and give it an attractive name.
 Your product should be appealing in order to draw the attention of the consumers.
 Catchy taglines could also be another way to make your packaging attractive.

 Marketing the Snack

 Sell your namkeen products to grocery stores, departmental stores, and restaurants.
 Hire sales representatives to apply direct marketing techniques.
 Advertise your brand in social media, newspapers, local publications, posters, billboards and print handbills.

 Evaluate the competition in your locality.
 You could use the internet to check out similar businesses in the area.
 Find out how other businesses have set themselves up.
 Learn, study, and gain adequate knowledge in order to get an idea of how things work so that you do not repeat mistakes that other businesses have already made.

 The traditional snack sector in India has experienced rapid expansion in recent years.
 In the near future, the market is expected to expand at a CAGR of more than 7%.
 In the last few years, there has been a tremendous demand for Namkeen due to rising consumer awareness of packaged, healthful snacks.